 Braids through-hole is a 12 bits through-hole adaptation of the iconic Mutable Instruments Braids digital oscillator.
 It’s a 100% non-commercial effort developed purely for the fun.
 In 2017-2016 I worked a lot with the “Blue Pill” a small STM32F103C8T6 dev board.
 I noticed that 100% of the boards from a specific Aliexpress seller had enough program space to fit the Braids firmware and so it began.
+EDIT: new batches in 2020 have the expect 64kb, so you’ll need the Robotdyn board (choose STM32 NO SOLDER option).

 Please note this is working but still a work in progress, I’d love to hear your feedback after you built one unit so I can improve the files.